-I was so glad to discover that my kids love this story too.
+I was happy to discover that my kids love this story, too.
 They wanted an activity to go with the book, and pretty soon, this Yertle the Turtle activity was born.

 - 1 or more empty egg cartons